reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/cli/c8y/alarms/c8y_alarms_create.md

       --template string         Body template
       --templateVars string     Body template variables
       --text string             Text description of the alarm.
       --time string             Time of the alarm.
-Defaults to current timestamp. (default "0s") --type string             Identifies the type of this alarm, e.g. 'com_cumulocity_events_TamperEvent'.
+Defaults to current timestamp.
+      --type string             Identifies the type of this alarm, e.g. 'com_cumulocity_events_TamperEvent'.
 ```